Frequently Asked Questions

 Can I get support letters for SSN and driver’s license applications, a relative’s visit, military postponement, etc?

-Yes, any letters which are required by the U.S. and foreign governments, as well as for the visit of relatives to the U.S., can be obtained at the ISA office.
+Yes, any letters which are required by the U.S. and foreign governments, as well as for the visit of relatives to the U.S., can be obtained at the ISSS office.

 Do I need to be concerned about taxes when I did not earn any money last year?

 Yes.
 Everyone must file federal, state and local tax returns in April for the preceding year.
-Check your email and the ISA Moodle page for more information on your tax obligations beginning in February.
-Forms will be available in the ISA office in early March.
+Check your email and the ISSS office Moodle page for more information on your tax obligations beginning in February.
+Forms will be available in the ISSS office in early March.

 May I enroll part-time this semester?